Updated on March 23rd, 2020 by Bob Ciura

 The grocery industry is changing like never before.
 Now that Amazon has acquired Whole Foods, it is likely the company will accelerate its push into the grocery industry even further, especially with new technologies such as cashier-less stores.

 In addition, if Amazon is able to significantly lower Whole Foods’ notoriously high prices, it could represent a real threat to the entire grocery industry.
 Leveraging Whole Foods’ grocery presence and Amazon’s technological prowess could prove to be a formidable combination.

 The top grocery stocks have decades of experience in the retail industry.
 They have proven the ability to navigate difficult waters before, and adapt to changing conditions when necessary.
 The grocery industry is evolving; the key players are differentiating themselves.

-All of the above retailers will continue to compete amongst themselves.
+Broadly speaking, the grocery industry is attractive for investors right now, as the coronavirus lockdowns have resulted in the closures of many restaurants and retailers.
 Investors looking to buy stocks in this industry should focus on the grocery stocks with durable competitive advantages, and the financial strength to continue investing in growth.